 Can the council’s legal defence be overcome?

-“Yes” – I have had many trip claims that were defended by the council, but I still managed to obtain compensation for my client by showing:
+“Yes” – highway trip slip compensation claims are often defended by the council, but despite this compensation can be obtained by showing:

 1. The council’s records were inaccurate

-On one occasion the council had actually noted a defect, but underestimated its size.
+The council may have records of a defect, but underestimated its size.
 A council will often complete its inspection in a “drive by” – whereby the council representatives looks at the highway whilst being driven in a car.
 Clearly mistakes can be made.

 2. Witness evidence

-Most trip slip or fall claims are defended by the council so I recommend that you use a specialist lawyer to make your claim.
+Most highway trip slip or fall compensation claims are defended by the council, so we recommend that you use a specialist lawyer to make your claim.

-You have found out how to succeed in your highway trip slip compensation claim, the legal defences the council may have to your claim and how to overcome these defences, how to use our specialist solicitor free online help
+You have found out how to succeed in your highway trip slip compensation claim, the legal defences the council may have to your claim with ways to overcome these defences, how to use our specialist solicitor free online help

-Unfortunately – a trip, slip or fall can cause significant personal injury – I recommend you:
+Unfortunately – a trip, slip or fall can cause significant personal injury.

-Click highway trip slip personal injury compensation claim to find out how much compensation you can expect to receive for a highway trip slip compensation claim.
+See our slip trip personal injury payout calculator to find out how much compensation you can expect to receive for typical injuries in a highway trip slip compensation claim.
 Alternatively, you can see our index of compensation amounts by body part.